Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor

 Thus if one can show that the right-hand side of this inequality converges towards zero when $N$ goes to infinity, then asymptotically there is no eigenvalue in the segment $[a,b]$.
-We did prove so in \cite{deux} where we showed that given a smooth function $f$, there is a constant $\alpha_0^P(f)$, which can be computed explicitly with the help of free probability, such that
+We did so in \cite{deux} where we showed that given a smooth function $f$, there is a constant $\alpha_0^P(f)$, which can be computed explicitly with the help of free probability, such that

-It is worth noting that Collins and Male had already found a way around in \cite{collins_male} by using results from Haagerup and Thorbj\o rnsen in \cite{HT}.
+Note that Collins and Male had previously found a strategy in \cite{collins_male} to study the outliers which does not rely on proving Equation \eqref{socosmocds} by using results from Haagerup and Thorbj\o rnsen in \cite{HT}.
 More precisely, Collins and Male proved that for $P$ a self-adjoint polynomial, almost surely, for any $\varepsilon>0$ and $N$ large enough,

 where $\supp \mu_P$ is the support of the measure $\mu_P$.
 Given the important consequences that studying the first two orders had in Equation \eqref{socosmocds}, one can wonder what happens at the next order.
 In this paper, we prove that this expectation has a finite order Taylor expansion, i.e. that for any $k$, if $f$ is smooth enough, there exist deterministic constants $\alpha_i^P(f)$ such that